MOHAMMADREZAMI/RandomChat/README.md

 # 🚨 TheRandomChat

 It is a RandomChat , with **ASP.NET Core** and **SignalR**.
 It allows users to connect randomly and chat in real-time.
-This project is backend-only and has not graphical interface
+This project is backend-only and has not graphical interface (This project exposes an API)

 ---